WooKeyWallet/monero/README.md

 ```

 Then you need to increase the data ulimit size to 2GB and try again: `ulimit -d 2000000`

+### On NetBSD:

+Check that the dependencies are present: `pkg_info -c libexecinfo boost-headers boost-libs protobuf readline libusb1 zeromq git-base pkgconf gmake cmake | more`, and install any that are reported missing, using `pkg_add` or from your pkgsrc tree.
+Readline is optional but worth having.

+Third-party dependencies are usually under `/usr/pkg/`, but if you have a custom setup, adjust the "/usr/pkg" (below) accordingly.

+Clone the monero repository recursively and checkout the most recent release as described above.
+Then build monero: `gmake BOOST_ROOT=/usr/pkg LDFLAGS="-Wl,-R/usr/pkg/lib" release`.
+The resulting executables can be found in `build/NetBSD/[Release version]/Release/bin/`.

 ### On Solaris: